George F. Fuller: Legacy

 The George F. and Sybil H. Fuller Foundation is still a leading philanthropic organization in the City of Worcester.
 The Foundation allocates money for cultural, educational, health care, social service projects.
 The George F. Fuller Research Library is named for him.
 In 2010 the organization's assets were $52,105,655, and it made payments on 121 grants.
 It also granted $2.8 million for capital projects.
 The George F. and Sybil H. Fuller Foundation Scholarship offers ten $1,000 higher education scholarships for students in need.
-The student center at Quinisgamond Community College is also named for Fuller.
+The student center at Quinsigamond Community College is also named for Fuller.

 The Fuller Foundation has provided much support to the Worcester Polytechnic Institute (WPI).

 In 1964 it provided an endowment for the George F. Fuller Professorship in Mechanical Engineering.

 The foundation continues to support annual scholarships for students from the Worcester area attending WPI.

 Gifts from the foundation supported the Fuller Residence Center, Fuller Water Quality Laboratory, George F. Fuller Laboratories, and the Fuller Chemistry Complex.

 The George F. and Sybil H. Fuller Atrium in WPI's new Sports and Recreation Center opened in August 2012.